kintohub/kintohub/docs/anatomy/anatomy-environment-variables.md

 3. Choose the service from the services list you are interested in editing.
 4. Click **Edit Service** at the top right.
 5. Click the **Environment Variables** tab available within the panel.
-6. After making the modifications you wish to make, then click **Deploy** at the top right.
+6. After making the modifications you wish to make, then click **Deploy** button at the top right.

 ## View Historic Environment Variables